chark1es/chark1es.dev/src/content/experiences/1_chadwick.md

 ---
 location: "Chadwick School"
-position: "Digital Film Instructor"
+position: "Subsitute Teacher / Camp Counselor"
-years: "Jun 2023 - July 2023"
+years: "Jun 2022 - Jul 2022"
 logo: "/images/chadwick.png"
 logoWidth: 100
 logoHeight: 100
-skills: [{ "skill": "Adobe Premiere Pro", "skillLogo": "skill-icons:premiere" }]
+skills:
+    [
+        { "skill": "Scratch", "skillLogo": "simple-icons:scratch" },
+        { "skill": "Desmos", "skillLogo": "arcticons:desmos" }
+    ]
 ---

-As a Digital Film Instructor at Chadwick, I instructed students in extensive filming and editing techniques.
-In this position, I adapted my teaching style to meet the individual learning requirements of each student, ensuring that they fully comprehended fundamental concepts such as perspective and transitions.
-Concurrently, I adopted responsibility for monitoring the health and safety of students during filming sessions, adhering to established health protocols to ensure the safety and security of all participants.
-In addition, I taught students invaluable Adobe Premiere Pro skills, enabling them to liberate their creativity and master the art of constructing captivating edits that brought their cinematic visions to life.
+As a camp counselor, my main job is to look after the students and make sure they're safe.
+I also help out with organizing different events and ensuring that the students get to their classes on time.
+As part of my role, I assist the instructors as a teacher assistant whenever they need it.
+I was also given the opportunity to be a substitute teacher for an introductory coding class and an algebra class.
+When I filled in, I taught the coding class the basics using Scratch, and for the algebra class, I covered formulas and concepts using Desmos.